 A beautiful park that basically leads from Westminster to Buckingham Palace.
 Beautiful to walk through in any season due to nature and animals but can get a bit busy during the day.
 For many tourists, the fairly tame grey squirrels are very interesting to see and feed.
 But please make sure you give them the correct food such as nuts or fruit.
 Also a great spot for a picnic or at least to enjoy your pack lunch in the middle of hectic London life.

-A 145-foot-high monument, bearing a statue of Lord Horatio Nelson guarded by lions, marks the spot considered the center of London.
+A 145-foot-high monument, bearing a statue of Lord Horatio Nelson guarded by lions, marks the spot considered the centre of London.
 Straight in front of you is Buckingham palace, the queens home in London.

 Buckingham Palace serves as both the office and London residence of Her Majesty the Queen.
 It is one of the few working royal palaces remaining in the world today.